 Booking Details: Bookings close at 5pm (GMT+7) on the day before the date of your tour if made in person at our office or 24 hours in advance if booking online.
 A 30% non-refundable deposit is required to secure your booking.
 The balance should be paid at our Chiang Mai office by 8pm on the day before your visit to Karen Elephant Retirement.

 The owner of this project, Gae, is from a Karen family whose involvement with elephants spans several generations.
-The adult females elephants at the project used to work in logging and later elephant riding.
+The adult female elephant at the project used to work in logging and later elephant riding.
 Gae witnessed how much stress this placed them under and the adverse effect it had on their physical and mental health.
 Since transitioning to our ‘Saddle Off’ model in late 2017, she has witnessed a rejuvenation in the spirit of the elephants and an improvement in their overall health.
 This project provides caring home to a mother elephant, Mae Keaw, her new born baby girl, Belle, and her son, Somboon, born in 2013.
-They are now relishing their life in nature together; free to interact, play, and forage.
+The elephants here are enjoying their life in nature together; free to interact, play, and forage.
 On their land, the family grows elephant grass, bananas and rice in the rainy season.
 They also buy fruit and vegetables from local farmers for the elephants and give them time to forage in the nearby jungle where they have access to wild bamboo as well as native plants that are important for their health.
 Gae hopes that a growing number of people will visit her project to help secure a better life for these beautiful elephants.